 - 1 tablespoon (15 mL) of non-iodized salt

 Have a 1-quart (1-liter) jar ready to keep the sauerkraut in, a 4-ounce (120-mL) smaller jar to press it down, and a kitchen scale to weigh your cabbage mixture.

 - If you wish to add carrots and garlic, start by placing them in a large bowl.

 - Discard the outer leaves of your cabbage, setting one nicer leaf aside.
 Then, slice the cabbage into quarters, leaving the core in.
 This makes shredding easier.

 - Shred the cabbage quarters into the large bowl with the carrot and garlic mix.
-Incorporate enough cabbage to bring the total weight up to 28 oz (800 grams), which will fit a 1-quart (1-liter) jar.
+Incorporate enough cabbage to bring the total weight up to 28 ounces (800 grams), which will fit a 1-quart (1-liter) jar.

-- Add salt and massage it into cabbage mixture for a few minutes until brine starts accumulating at the bottom of your bowl.
+- Add salt and massage it into the cabbage mixture for a few minutes until brine starts accumulating at the bottom of your bowl.

 - Screw the lid onto your 1-quart (1-liter) jar.
 It will press the jelly jar down, keeping your cabbage mixture below the brine.
 Leave the lid slightly loose, which will allow gases to escape during the fermentation process.

 - Keep it at room temperature and out of direct sunlight for 1–4 weeks.

 Keep in mind that the larger the head of cabbage you start with, the sweeter and better your sauerkraut will taste.